You’ve just started working for an MP and are delighted to be in the job, but:

 5. What sort of filing system do you have and how do you cope with so much mail?

 My filing system is very simple yet very effective.
 It is essential to file all constituents’ letters in alphabetical order.
 To keep the turnover flowing efficiently you will need an expanding folder holding all pending letters awaiting replies.
-All letters must be kept for a year for data protection purposes.
 I also keep numerous topics files and parliamentary business files.
 Above all relax: whether you feel the work pattern is tense or whether you are feeling the strain of dealing with testing and difficult cases, the Palace of Westminster is fun and you should ensure you enjoy your time here!

 6. How many guests can I bring to the main estate/palace?